 The BMP table captures structural and non-structural best management practices that the NCRWMO anticipates watershed landowners will be willing to implement.
 This table offers a variety of practices, from cover crops to stream and shoreline protection and restoration, wetland restorations, stormwater runoff control, and alternative side inlets.
-The timing of implementation provided in the table is a professional estimation of feasible implementation efforts.
-While the NCRWMO and partners will make a dedicated effort to follow this timeline, they will also allow for deviation from the timeline if willing landowners in other
+The timing of implementation provided in the table is a professional estimation of feasible implementation efforts in priority targeted areas.
+While the NCRWMO and partners will make a dedicated effort to follow this timeline and implement actions in the areas planned, they will also allow for deviation from the implementation table if opportunities do not meet the full planned effort and willing landowners in other priority subwatersheds are identified.
+To guide the selection of implementation location in this instance, the established resource priority ranking will be followed to guide efforts to the next highest ranked area.